Analyzing Kodiak Sciences (EVER) & Its Competitors

-Kodiak Sciences (NASDAQ: EVER) is one of 71 publicly-traded companies in the “Computer programming, data processing, & other computer related” industry, but how does it compare to its rivals?
-We will compare Kodiak Sciences to similar businesses based on the strength of its valuation, profitability, dividends, risk, earnings, analyst recommendations and institutional ownership.
+Kodiak Sciences (NASDAQ: EVER) is one of 71 public companies in the “Computer programming, data processing, & other computer related” industry, but how does it compare to its competitors?
+We will compare Kodiak Sciences to similar businesses based on the strength of its institutional ownership, risk, earnings, profitability, analyst recommendations, dividends and valuation.

-Kodiak Sciences has a beta of 1.65, indicating that its share price is 65% more volatile than the S&P 500.
-Comparatively, Kodiak Sciences’ rivals have a beta of 1.73, indicating that their average share price is 73% more volatile than the S&P 500.

-60.9% of Kodiak Sciences shares are owned by institutional investors.
-Comparatively, 51.3% of shares of all “Computer programming, data processing, & other computer related” companies are owned by institutional investors.
-45.7% of Kodiak Sciences shares are owned by company insiders.
-Comparatively, 15.5% of shares of all “Computer programming, data processing, & other computer related” companies are owned by company insiders.
-Strong institutional ownership is an indication that endowments, large money managers and hedge funds believe a stock will outperform the market over the long term.
+60.9% of Kodiak Sciences shares are held by institutional investors.
+Comparatively, 51.3% of shares of all “Computer programming, data processing, & other computer related” companies are held by institutional investors.
+45.7% of Kodiak Sciences shares are held by company insiders.
+Comparatively, 15.5% of shares of all “Computer programming, data processing, & other computer related” companies are held by company insiders.
+Strong institutional ownership is an indication that large money managers, hedge funds and endowments believe a company is poised for long-term growth.

-This table compares Kodiak Sciences and its rivals revenue, earnings per share and valuation.
+This table compares Kodiak Sciences and its competitors top-line revenue, earnings per share (EPS) and valuation.

 |Gross Revenue